neurotechcenter/hyperscanning-backend/README.md

 `std::string lowRange` : low range of the parameter value (defaults to "%", which is no low range)
 `std::string highRange` : high range of the parameter value (defaults to "%", which is no high range)
 `std::string comment` : comment describing the parameter (defaults to "default comment")
+`std::string width` : Width (if list or matrix) of the dataset.
+Can be a number or "{" or "[" contained list
+`std::string height` : Height (if matrix) of the dataset.
+Can be a number or "{" or "[" contained list

+---

+### `void Params::AddParam( Param param )`
+Adds the specified parameter to the represetnted parameter file from a parameter object

+Arguments:
+`Param param` : parameter object to add

 # Port